 - Is the cost of properly cleaning the ducts vs. replacing them represent a real value?

-- Only have ducts cleaned if it is necessary, in most cases cleaner air can be more easily and consistently achieved through air filtration/purification.
+- Only have ducts cleaned if it is necessary.
+In most cases, we can achieve cleaner air more easily and consistently through air filtration/purification.

-- If you are going to have ducts cleaned make sure to use a NADCA accredited professional and check their work against the NADCA checklist HERE
+- If you are going to have ducts cleaned, make sure to use a NADCA-accredited professional.
+Check that contractor’s work against the NADCA checklist HERE.

-- If your ducts are in need of cleaning look at the comparable cost of replacement vs. cleaning
+- If your ducts need cleaning, look at the comparable cost of replacement vs. cleaning.

-Contact Us with any further questions and we hope this was helpful!- Bryan Orr VP Service Kalos Services Inc. Licensed A/C Contractor CAC1814620
+– Bryan Orr, VP Service Kalos Services Inc. Licensed A/C Contractor CAC1814620

 Resources mentioned in this article can be found: EPA.Gov, NAIMA.Org, and Angie’s List.
 You can also check out these videos of news teams exposing the potential scams that can come with duct cleaning: